decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 - Using an amount of 0.3 would return _(3, 0, 3)_
 - Using an amount of 1 would return _(10, 0, 10)_

-To implement this in your scene, you should store the data that goes into the lerp function in a component.
-We recommend creating a specific component to store the necessary information for the lerp to happen.
+To implement this `lerp()` in your scene, we recommend creating a custom component to store the necessary information.
 You also need to define a system that implements the gradual movement in each frame.

 ```ts
 @Component("lerpData")